SCIInstitute/shapeworks-cloud/README.md

 ## Quick Start
-Using `docker-compose` is the simplest configuration to start with, so it is a prerequisite for this quick start.
+Using `docker compose` is the simplest configuration to start with, so it is a prerequisite for this quick start.
+These installation instructions assume you have a a modern linux based system with a docker version 20.10.13 or greater.
+It may work on other systems as well.

 ### Initial Setup
-1. Run `docker-compose build`
+1. Run `docker compose build`
-2. Run `docker-compose run --rm django ./manage.py migrate`
+2. Run `docker compose run --rm django ./manage.py migrate`
-3. Run `docker-compose run --rm django ./manage.py createsuperuser`
+3. Run `docker compose run --rm django ./manage.py createsuperuser`
-4. Run `docker-compose run --rm django ./manage.py makeclient`
+4. Run `docker compose run --rm django ./manage.py makeclient`

 ### Run Application
-1. Run `docker-compose up`
+1. Run `docker compose up`
 2. Access the site, starting at http://localhost:8081/
 3. Access admin console at http://localhost:8000/admin/
 4. When finished, use `Ctrl+C`